mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

     There are 2 solutions:

-    1. Use a querylist with empty insert/delete handlers.
+    1. Use a query list with empty insert/delete handlers.
     2. Create an action map/inline action cell with empty blocks for the actions `INSERT` and `INSERT_BEFORE`.

-!!! warning "I've set a color of type java.awt.Color in a style property query but the color is different when using the darcula theme."
+!!! warning "I've set a color of type java.awt.Color in a style property query but the color is different when using the Darcula theme."

-    The return type of those functions indicate that they return type is `java.awt.Color` but the generator maps these colors to [theme-dependent colors](https://github.com/JetBrains/MPS/blob/a7983f504496b4425057efd51d22ee099d76c311/workbench/mps-editor/source/jetbrains/mps/ide/editor/StyleRegistryIdeaImpl.java#L202).
+    The return type of those functions indicates that the return type is `java.awt.Color` but the generator maps these colors to [theme-dependent colors](https://github.com/JetBrains/MPS/blob/a7983f504496b4425057efd51d22ee099d76c311/workbench/mps-editor/source/jetbrains/mps/ide/editor/StyleRegistryIdeaImpl.java#L202).
 The only avoid to avoid this mappings is to use custom factories.
 More info about theme-dependent colors can be found
     [[ux#dark-theme#references|here]].

 !!! question "What is the difference between an empty cell and a simple constant cell without any content?"